fiffu/j2x-proxy/README.md

 uvicorn j2x.main:app --reload
 ```

-The auto-generated handily doubles as a GUI - `http://localhost:8000/docs`
+The auto-generated API documentation also handily doubles as a GUI - `http://localhost:8000/docs`

 ## References